N-Wouda/Slides/slides/elective_hours/elective_hours.md

 # The problem

+- Weekly schedule
-- Partially fixed schedule
+- Partially fixed
-- Other part elective hours
+- Other part electives
 - Learners get to decide which electives

 ----